klange/uiharu/README.md

 ![logo](logo.png)
 # uiharu

-(WIP) Attempt at an HTML rendering engine
+The goal of this project is to build an HTML rendering engine in a mix of C and Python for eventual use in a web browser for [ToaruOS](https://github.com/klange/toaruos).